Thursday, 21 April 2016

 Weft beater, Loulan found 200AD

-In turn, the least material evidence exists about the ancient weaving and knotting tradition in the Oxus, Aral, and Caspian areas, whilst historical sources profusely mention it.
-Thus, it is relevant to remind what a cradle of human culture they had been.
+Unfortunately, the least material evidence exists about ancient weaving and knotting tradition in the Oxus, Aral, and Caspian areas, although historical sources profusely mention it.
+Thus, it is relevant to remember what a cradle of human culture they had been.

-Eneolithic to Bronze Age roughly sums up the ancient migrations West to East and vice-versa when the Near East and Indus Valley civilisations got to know each other via unexpected lively exchanges.
-BMAC (Bactriana Margiana Archeological complex), or the Oxus culture, was the soil which later Hellenistic Parthia, Sogdiana, and Bactriana blossomed onto.
+Eneolithic to Bronze Age roughly sums up the ancient migrations West to East and vice-versa when the Near East and Indus Valley civilisations got to know each other via lively exchanges.
+BMAC (Bactriana Margiana Archeological complex), or Oxus culture, was the soil on which later Hellenistic Parthia, Sogdiana, and Bactriana blossomed.
 Sasanians and Chinese seeded the same soil in the first centuries of the Common Era.
-A splendid array of most ancient traditions, spiritual beliefs, and cosmological mindsets, in a word the greatest religions, were to be subsumed by Islam at the end of the first millennium AD.
-Yet, the uniqueness of this ever-fertile soil embodied by flexibility and inclusiveness indeed favoured the steady symbiosis between nomadic and settled populations essential to one another.
-The potential risks of migrations have been transformed into an ever enriching factor resulting also in a kaleidoscopic imagery.
+A splendid array of most ancient traditions, spiritual beliefs, and cosmological mindsets were lately to be subsumed by Islam at the end of the first millennium AD.
+Yet, the uniqueness of this ever-fertile soil veined with flexibility and inclusiveness favoured the steady symbiosis between nomadic and settled populations essential to one another.
+The potential risks of migrations have been transformed into an ever-enriching factor resulting also in a kaleidoscopic imagery.

-The first known reign of the Turk tribes coming from inner Mongolia was established in these two broad areas (eastern and western Central Asia) and they are likely supposed to have accepted to some extent the local traditions to best relate to the local populations and enjoy the economic opportunities of the Silk Roads.
+The first known reign of the Turk tribes coming from inner Mongolia was established in two broad areas (eastern and western Central Asia) and they are supposed to have accepted to some extent the local traditions to best relate to local populations and enjoy the best economic opportunities of the Silk Roads.

 Regarding the Oghuz tribes responsible for a large corpus of textiles woven in Central Asia, nothing certain is known about their Turkic ancestry.
 Yet, since they are scholarly accepted to belong to the same ethnic stock, we will shortly delve into the early history of the latter.